- Press Release

-North and South Korea at Night
+North and South Korea Seen at Night From Orbit

 Flying over East Asia, astronauts on the International Space Station (ISS) took this night image of the Korean Peninsula.

 Unlike daylight images, city lights at night illustrate dramatically the relative economic importance of cities, as gauged by relative size.
 In this north-looking view, it is immediately obvious that greater Seoul is a major city and that the port of Gunsan is minor by comparison.
-There are 25.6 million people in the Seoul metropolitan area--more than half of South Korea's citizens--while Gunsan's population is 280,000.
+There are 25.6 million people in the Seoul metropolitan area–more than half of South Korea’s citizens–while Gunsan’s population is 280,000.

 North Korea is almost completely dark compared to neighboring South Korea and China.
 The darkened land appears as if it were a patch of water joining the Yellow Sea to the Sea of Japan.
 Its capital city, Pyongyang, appears like a small island, despite a population of 3.26 million (as of 2008).
 The light emission from Pyongyang is equivalent to the smaller towns in South Korea.

 Coastlines are often very apparent in night imagery, as shown by South Korea’s eastern shoreline.
 But the coast of North Korea is difficult to detect.
 These differences are illustrated in per capita power consumption in the two countries, with South Korea at 10,162 kilowatt hours and North Korea at 739 kilowatt hours.